 My #1 tip is the one I haven’t seen anywhere else: don’t try to adjust to jetlag and the altitude at the same time!

-Think about how you felt after your last long-haul flight.
+Think about how overnight air travel makes you feel.
 You’re already tired, dehydrated, and thrown off-guard.
-Your body can recuperate quickly, but only if you don’t throw it another curveball like the altitude.
+Your body can recuperate quickly, as long as you don’t throw it another curveball like the altitude.

 Start in the Sacred Valley

-I know, I’m repeating myself a little bit, but even after you’ve adjusted to jetlag, make it easier to acclimate by staying in the Sacred Valley instead of Cusco first.
+I know, I’m repeating myself a little bit, but even after you’ve adjusted to jetlag, make it easier to acclimate by staying in the Sacred Valley instead of Cusco.
 Just check out the differences in elevation.

 Aguas Calientes has the lowest elevation, but I don’t recommend going to Machu Picchu itself on your first day because you’ll do a TON of walking or hiking, which stresses your body.
-If you have experience adjusting to altitude quickly (and/or live at higher elevation normally), you could potentially go to Machu Picchu safely on day 2, but for most travelers, I’d recommend day 3 or later.
+You definitely don’t want to go directly to the Inca Trail!

 Sleep Like a Three-Year-Old

 Kids need more sleep because their bodies expend so much energy on growth.
 When you’re acclimating, your bodies are also working behind the scenes.
 So go ahead; sleep like a little kid.
 Spend 12 hours your first night dreaming and/or nap if you need it.
-Resting is an easy way to give your body the time it needs to acclimate to the Sacred Valley.
+Resting is an easy way to give your body the time it needs to acclimate to the Cusco region.

 Your body dehydrates faster at higher elevations — seriously.
 Make a conscious effort to drink throughout the day (and to avoid alcohol and caffeine).